oracle/node-oracledb/doc/api.md

 $ UV_THREADPOOL_SIZE=10 node myapp.js
 ```

-The thread pool size should be at least equal to the maxiumum number
-of connections.
-If the application does database and non-database
+If the value is set inside the application with
-work concurrently, extra threads could also be required for optimal
-throughput.
+`process.env.UV_THREADPOOL_SIZE` ensure it is set prior to any
+asynchronous call that uses the thread pool otherwise the default size
+of 4 will be used.

 Note the '[libuv](https://github.com/libuv/libuv)' library used by
 Node.js limits the number of threads to 128.
+This implies the
+maxiumum number of connections opened, i.e. `poolMax`, should be less
+than 128.

 ### <a name="connpooling"></a> 8.3 Connection Pooling